usds/erap-guidance/pages/promising-practice-guides/fact-specific-proxies.md

 #### The State of Kentucky

 The State of Kentucky has started to implement a zip-code based fact-specific proxy to reduce income documentation requirements in high need areas.
-The state-based grantee has worked with Louisville and Lexington to aligned program design and policies.
+The state-based grantee has worked with Louisville and Lexington to align program design and policies.
 These shared practices have also helped reduce the administrative burden of the urban county governments.